ydLiu-HIT/deSALT/README.md

 ### 3. Align different kinds of reads with various sequencing error rates.
 `-x read-type:` deSALT can process reads from four main stream platforms,  i.e., ONT 1D reads (error rate: 25%), ONT 2D (1D2) reads (error rate: 12%), PacBio subreads (error rate: 15%) and PacBio ROI reads (error rate: 1%).
 The total sequencing error rates and the ratios of the sequencing errors (represented as mismatches: insertions: deletions) are configured by referring to previous studies[1-2].

-**For error-prone (ONT1D) reads, options `-k 14 -s 2 -x ont1d` are highly recommend to improve the accuracy of exons recovery and full length of transcripts generation.** Of course, it will cost more time than default parameters, but not too much.
+**For error-prone (ONT1D) reads, options `-l 14 -s 2 -x ont1d` are highly recommend to improve the accuracy of exons recovery and full length of transcripts generation.** Of course, it will cost more time than default parameters, but not too much.

 **For low error rate (CCS) reads, options `-x ccs -O6,24 -M4` are recommend to give alignments with fewer mismatches/gaps and to open introns more freely.**